Program options for students include the following, which begin with the "least restrictive" and move in the direction of more restrictive options.

 Preference is given to general education classes with supplementary aids and services in the school which the student would attend if not disabled.
 Such additional aids and services support successful integration and may include the following as examples:

 Out of District placements are made when a student's needs can not be accommodated within the District.
-There are a range of programs available in other public school districts that accept tuition students, and in programs administered through agencies such as a Jointure Commission or Educational Services Commission.
+There are a range of programs available in other public school districts that accept tuition students, and in programs administered through various agencies.
 Private schools approved for services to children with disabilities also provide specialized programs.
 Occasionally, the IEP Team places a student in a school that is an accredited facility, but not approved by the New Jersey Department of Education for special education services.